Colin-TUE/LEGOAlexa/README.md

 ## Background story

 The goal of this robot is to make children enthusiastic about technology.
 Technology controls and simplifies an ever larger part of our lives.
-Hans, designer of the Turtle: "We want to let children experience technology by themselves.
+Hans: "We want to let children experience technology by themselves.
 We live in a world where the role of technology becomes more and more important, but at the same time, there is also a shortage of engineers.
 So we must do everything we can, to fill this gap and get the engineers of the future excited."
 With our Turtle we hope to make kids enthusiastic for technology and develop themselves to become better builders of tomorrow.

 ## What is a Turtle